22 Fun Math Activities for Your ClassroomAll Posts

 4. Deliver a Daily Starter

 Drop by Scholastic’s Daily Starters page each morning to find entry tickets suited to solo and group work.
+This includes skills and topics like mental math, place value and number sense.

 Content levels range from pre-kindergarten to 8th grade, including problems from subjects other than math.
 Many teachers either print the questions or project them onto a whiteboard.